JorgeTC/Sintaxis/README.md

 # Sintaxis

-A program to scrap your votes from FilmAffintiy.
+A program to scrap your votes from FilmAffinity.
 The data will be stored in an Excel file.
 You will see some statistics about your votes.